kyclark/tiny_python_projects/book.md

 # Chapter 26: Piggy (Pig Latin)

+> "Sucks to your assmar" -- William Golding

 Write a Python program named `piggy.py` that takes one or more file names as positional arguments and converts all the words in them into "Pig Latin" (see rules below).
 Write the output to a directory given with the flags `-o|--outdir` (default `out-yay`) using the same basename as the input file, e.g., `input/foo.txt` would be written to `out-yay/foo.txt`.

 If an argument names a non-existent file, print a warning to STDERR and skip that file.
 If the output directory does not exist, create it.